Charitha96/iit-azure-workshop-2017/README.md

 ### Visual Studio Community 2017
 You need to download the [Visual Studio Community 2017][1] edition and install on your development machine to work on hands-on demo.
 You can sign in to Visual Studio Community 2017 instance using the _Microsoft Account_ you created in the earlier step.

+### GitHub Account
+Create a GitHub account and create a repository.
+Then push this sample code project to the new repository you just created in your own GitHub account. _We will be using it to host a web application on Azure_

 ## Sample Application